 You must use the normal National Insurance rates and thresholds on the value of the deemed payment.

 To work out how much Income Tax and National Insurance contributions need to be paid on the deemed employment payment, you can use either:

 Use your PAYE software if you need to correct an error you’ve made on a previous PAYE or Real Time Information submission, as you would with any other mistake.

 What you are not responsible for

-Student loan repayments, holiday pay, statutory payments and auto-enrolment
+Student or postgraduate loan repayments, holiday pay, statutory payments and auto-enrolment

-You are not responsible for deducting student loan repayments for workers engaged through their own companies.
-The worker will account for student loan obligations in their own tax return.
+You are not responsible for deducting student or postgraduate loan repayments for workers engaged through their own companies.
+The worker will account for student or postgraduate loan obligations in their own tax return.

 As the worker is not one of your employees they are not entitled to: